chinmaygarde/irohcoin/docs/index.md

 IROH is an ERC20 token that can be viewed in any Web3 app that allows you to manage such tokens.

 The following instructions assume you are using the [Metamask wallet](https://metamask.io/).
-Other wallets should have similar instructions.
+Other wallets (like [Rabby](https://rabby.io/)) should have similar instructions.

 1. Install the [Metamask Browser Extension](https://metamask.io/download).
 * Create or import an existing Ethereum wallet.